Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Scalar perturbations

 where $\rho_c$ is the critical density and $\rho_c=(8\pi G_4)/(3H^2)=\kappa_4^2/(3H^2)$, $\Omega_m$ is the density parameter of dark matter and $\Omega_{m0}$ its corresponding present value.
 If we replace (\ref{densityparameters}) in (\ref{tri}), then we obtain:

 where $\gamma_2$ and $\gamma_4$ are given in the Appendix \ref{app:scalingsolution} in terms of $\Omega_{r0}$ and $a$.
-From the above equation it can be seen that once we know $\Omega_b$ we can solve (\ref{eqtrianglea}).
+From the above equation, it can be seen that once we know $\Omega_b$, we can solve (\ref{eqtrianglea}).
 But to obtain $\Omega_b$ we have to solve (\ref{mastereq}) with boundary condition (\ref{boundaryomega}).
-As we have already mentioned in the introduction in the literature there are different ways to solve it and in this work to solve it we assume the scaling solution $\Omega=\mathcal{A}a^p G$, see Appendix \ref{app:scalingsolution}, with $p=4$.
-When we replace $\Omega=\mathcal{A}a^pG(x)$ with $x=yH$ in (\ref{mastereq}) we obtain a second differential equation for $G$ that it can be solved numerically as a boundary value problem from $x=0$ to $x=1$ and with boundary conditions $G(x=0)=1$ and $G(x=1)=0$.\\ The second-order differential equation for $G$ is given by \cite{largescalesong}
+As we have already mentioned in the introduction, in the literature, there are different ways to solve it and in this work to solve it we assume the scaling solution $\Omega=\mathcal{A}a^p G$, see Appendix \ref{app:scalingsolution}, with $p=4$.
+When we replace $\Omega=\mathcal{A}a^pG(x)$ with $x=yH$ in (\ref{mastereq}) we obtain a second differential equation for $G$ that can be solved numerically as a boundary value problem from $x=0$ to $x=1$ and with boundary conditions $G(x=0)=1$ and $G(x=1)=0$.